wordpress redirect after login

 Creating a custom redirect can be an effective way to personalize the user experience (UX) on your site.
 It can also help you make more sales and keep visitors engaged with your site for longer.
 While some membership and ecommerce plugins provide this functionality, there are other ways to enable the feature in WordPress.

-Now that you know why it’s useful to redirect your users, let’s take a look at four ways to set up WordPress redirect after login functionality on your site…
+Now that you know why it’s useful to redirect your users, let’s take a look at three ways to set up redirects after login on your WordPress site…

 1. Use a WordPress redirect after login plugin